ECronin1973/Applied_Statistics_MyWork/README.md

 ### Rationale for Accepting Two Errors

-Given the distribution of the overlaps, allowing two errors (4 out of 6 correct) significantly increases the likelihood of a participant's success from a mere 0.108% (for all correct) to 24.35%.
+Given the distribution of the overlaps, allowing two errors (4 out of 6 correct) increases the likelihood of a participant's success from a mere 0.108% (for all correct) to 24.35%.
+This is significant.

-This still implies that getting 4 correct by guessing is relatively rare but within a more plausible range compared to getting all 6 correct.
+However, the statistics still imply that getting 4 correct by guessing is relatively rare but within a more plausible range compared to getting all 6 correct.

 ### Implications

 If we observe an individual consistently identifying 4 out of 6 cups correctly (allowing for two errors), it would be reasonable to suspect that they might have some ability beyond mere guessing.

-This margin of error provides a more realistic benchmark for assessing the participant's discerning ability while accounting for the inherent challenge of the task.
+This margin of error provides a more realistic benchmark for assessing the participant's discerning ability while accounting for the task's inherent challenge.

 In conclusion, this detailed analysis demonstrates the significantly higher probability of the participant getting two errors in their guesses.
-Allowing for two errors maybe a more lenient and practical measure of assessing the participant's claimed ability to discern the order of milk pouring in the tea cups.
+Allowing for two errors may be a more lenient and practical measure of assessing the participant's claimed ability to discern the order of milk pouring in the tea cups.
 In some contexts, this approach balances the strictness of requiring perfect accuracy with the practicalities of human error and the inherent challenge of the task.
-In other contexts like ensuring children's safety, however it would not be prudent to do so.
+In other contexts, like ensuring children's safety, it would not be prudent to do so.
 Sticking to the stringent "5 out of 6" rule ensures this test maintains high power and reliability, reducing the likelihood of erroneously accepting someone's claimed ability.
 In high-stakes settings, this higher power and lower error risk are essential.
-Balancing rigor and reliability ensures meaningful and trustworthy outcomes in data analytics.
+Balancing rigour and reliability ensures meaningful and trustworthy outcomes in data analytics.

 ## Summary Task 1

 I have just completed this task, investing considerable time in reviewing the instructor's lectures and setting up my environment with the necessary libraries.
-After not using Anaconda for over 12 months, I had to delete and reinstall it along with VS-Code and add the Copilot AI extension.
+After not using Anaconda for over 12 months, I had to delete and reinstall it with VS-Code and add the Copilot AI extension.
 I also watched YouTube videos (listed in references) to learn how to use the Copilot AI tool.
 Additionally, I revised how to create README files and use Markdown language.

 In the lecture videos, I discovered various methods of calculating the total number of combinations.
 To deepen my understanding, I referred to other sources such as www.w3schools.com.
-Python for Data Analytics provided me with a solid grasp of using Python, plotting, and visualization.
+Python for Data Analytics gave me a solid grasp of using Python, plotting, and visualization.
 To ensure all bases were covered, I included each method in my task as demonstrated by the instructor, adding relevant notes to each section for context.

 **Further Reading Performed**

 I explored research on this topic conducted by others.
 On the site https://lisds.github.io/textbook/wild-pandas/fishers_tea.html, it was noted that 'Muriel guessed correctly for each of the eight cups, and so correctly identified all four milk-first cups'.
 This test was not performed on an individual but outlined the necessary parameters for a test, comparing 'real-world' results versus the null hypothesis.
 I analyzed the code on that site and adapted it to display Fisher's table with 12 cups of tea.
 The four categories outlined in that experiment are also relevant in this test.

-I viewed the code in Github and found the printed results too long, instead I researched how extract the results into csv files.
-I generated two files, 1. combinations.csv which was created to collect the combinations and to count them, and 2.
-The overlaps.csv which contained the combination, overlap, and length of overlap between each element of combs and labels_milk.
-I took this approach to make the tasks.ipynb file more readable.
+I viewed the code in Github and found the printed results too long.
+Instead, I researched how to extract the results into CSV files.
+I generated two files: 1. combinations.csv, which was created to collect the combinations and count them, and 2. overlaps.csv, which contained the combination, overlap, and length of overlap between each element of combs and labels_milk.
+I took this approach to ensure the tasks.ipynb file became readable.

 ## References